tomsch420/phd-thesis/chapters/probabilistic_models.typ

 Mixture models are shown in @def:mixture  and are a well known tool to enhance the expressiveness of probability distributions.
 While a mixture model looks is simple, it is a well established fact that sufficiently large mixtures of multivariate Gaussian distributions can approximate any continuous PDF arbitrarily well. @stergiopoulos2017advanced
 This fact underlines the importance and power of weighted sums of distributions in probabilistic modelling.
-Furthermore, mixtures are always convex combinations of distributions to ensure that the probability of the universal event is unity (fourth axiom in @def:probability_measure)
+Furthermore, mixtures are always convex combinations of distributions to ensure that the probability of the universal event is unity (fourth axiom in @def:probability_measure).

 These three unit types now build up to the definition of a PC.
 Note that it is important to distinguish between the structure and the parameters of a PC.